-- Internal Practicum: Four terms of enrollment in clinical practicums at the Family Therapy Clinic, the department's on-campus clinical facility.
-Teams of students (maximum of 6) meet weekly with a faculty member/supervisor to work with live, community-referred cases and supervision of cases throughout the calendar year.
-During a student's fourth practicum, they may choose a flexible practicum provided for students to see cases independently at the Clinic.
-The faculty supervisor must approve this independent placement and students must continue to obtain supervision during this time, - Supervision: One course in the supervision of family therapy clinicians.
+- Internal Practicum: Four terms of enrollment in Internal clinical practicums at the Family Therapy Clinic, the department's on-campus clinical facility are required.
+Teams of students (maximum of 6) meet weekly with a facultysupervisor to work with live, community-referred clients and supervision of cases throughout the calendar year.
+During a student's fourth practicum, they may choose a flexible practicum provided for students to see cases independently at the clinic.
+The faculty supervisor must approve this independent placement and students must continue to obtain supervision during this time. - Supervision: One course in the fundamentals of supervision of family therapy clinicians.
 Additionally, students will register for a Supervision practicum offering them the opportunity to practice skills learned in that class. - Teaching: One course in the fundamentals of teaching.
 Additionally, students may register for a teaching practicum offering them the opportunity to practice skills learned in that class.